How can you avoid a cash flow crisis?

 Keeping up a healthy cash flow is one of the most difficult aspects of running a small-medium sized business.
 It’s very important to have strong cash flow, so that you have access to working capital for your businesses’ day-to-day operations.
 However, even companies that have strong profits and sales can struggle day to day in managing cash flows.
 Fortunately, there are some helpful strategies to help your business avoid a cash flow crisis.

 Setup a Cash Reserve

 As you run your business and collect on profits it’s important to establish a cash reserve.
-As business owners collect on invoices or retail sales, it is prudent to establish an interest-bearing account that could be helpful to manage difficult months or quarters.
-It’s essential to evaluate your receivables and determine a percentage of monthly profits to withdraw to have in case of future downturns.
+As business owners collect on invoices or retail sales, it is prudent to establish an interest-bearing account.
+This could be helpful to manage difficult months or quarters.
+Furthermore, it’s essential to evaluate your receivables and determine a percentage of monthly profits to withdraw to have in case of future downturns.

 Maintain a short term & long-term budget

 By evaluating your cash flows, you should find historical results to base your budgeting on.
 Your balance sheet provides a good picture of where your finances stand at any given time.
 As you manage and measure cash flows, it’s important to establish a forecast of what is expected to occur with sales in the upcoming months and quarters.